Robbie Buhl: Personal life

 Buhl was born in Detroit but his home is Grosse Pointe Farms, Michigan.
 He is a graduate of Cranbrook School (now Cranbrook Kingswood School) in Bloomfield Hills.
 His family's wealth stems from nineteenth/early twentieth century manufacturing and real estate development and the industrialization of Detroit in the period 1850-1950.
 Family holdings included Buhl Stamping, Buhl Aircraft Company, development of vast real estate holdings (including the landmark Buhl Building in downtown Detroit), Parke-Davis (now part of drug giant Pfizer), Buhl Steel (now part of U.S. Steel), Copper and Brass Sales, Inc, (by marriage) and many other holdings.
 Relatives include former Detroit mayors Christian H. Buhl and Frederick Buhl.
 His parents reside in Grosse Pointe Farms, Harbor Springs, Michigan, and Hobe Sound, Florida.

 On Easter Sunday 1999, Buhl married former racer Scott Brayton's widow Becky.

 Buhl is a Founder and key Supporter of "Racing for Kids", a charitable foundation established to assist chronically ill children.
 He makes a point of visiting sick children at hospitals on each stop of the circuit, bringing a bit of cheer to their lives in the process.

-In 2007, Buhl began a broadcasting career, joining the broadcast booth for the Indy Pro Series, now the Firestone Indy Lights Series, alongside veteran broadcaster Bob Jenkins.
+In 2007, Buhl began a broadcasting career, joining the broadcast booth for the Indy Pro Series, now the Indy NXT by Firestone Series, alongside veteran broadcaster Bob Jenkins.
 He would join Jenkins and Jon Beekhuis in the Versus broadcast booth for the 2009 IndyCar Series.
 It was announced on the Izod Indycar Series website he was let go by Versus for the network's IndyCar coverage and will be replaced by Wally Dallenbach Jr., who is also a color commentator for TNT's NASCAR coverage.